Best Linux Benchmark Scripts and Tools for 2020

 Most of the common problem is varying between website nor application development way or input / output storage speed or internet speed limited....

-Best Linux Benchmark Scripts for 2020
+Best VPS Benchmark Scripts for 2023

-bench.sh script:-
+bench.sh VPS Benchmark script:-

-You are able to use this tool to view system information and test the
+You are able to use this tool to view system information and test the network, disk of your Linux server by using the command as follows :-

 wget -qO- bench.sh | bash